Terms and Conditions

 11.13 In the event that the customer demands that subsequent performance activities be conducted at a location they specify, Palette can satisfy this demand, but, while the parts covered by the liability for defects shall not be billed, the additional expenditure, in particular work time and travel costs shall be reimbursed at our standard rates.

 11.14 The period of liability for defects for subsequent performance is twelve months with the exception of claims based on product liability law, other forms of manufacturer’s liability or in cases of deliberate intention, gross negligence, the absence of a guaranteed condition or infringement of significant contractual obligations as well as of injury to life, limb or health.
-A contractual obligation is significant when its fulfilment is a prerequisite for the proper completion of the contract and upon the compliance with which the contractual partner may rely as a matter of course.
 This period shall extend at least until expiration of the original period of liability for defects for the delivery item.
 It shall be prolonged for such parts as could not be operated according to their purpose because of the interruption by the duration of the operational interruption which was caused by the subsequent performance.

 11.15 Further claims regarding liability for defects on the part of the customer against Palette and their vicarious agents are excluded; however, no. 12 (Other liability) shall remain unaffected.

 12.1 Claims for damages on the part of the customer for whatever legal justification are excluded.
 This shall not apply insofar as liability is mandatory under the Product Liability Act, other producer liability or in cases of intent, gross negligence, lack of guaranteed quality or breach of essential contractual obligations pursuant to No. 11.12 as well as injury to life, limb or health.